julia-wessen/julia-wessen.github.io/README.md

     </head>

 <body>
 This was created from "Portfolio Item" created by Start Bootstrap.
+I added a few modifications in order to improve the page to my necessities.
 <hr>
 <p>Portfolio Item is an individual portfolio item template for Bootstrap created by Start Bootstrap.</p>
 <p>Start Bootstrap was created by and is maintained by <a href="https://github.com/davidtmiller">David Miller</a>, Owner of Blackrock Digital </p>